 This leaves most women confused, angry and, hopelessly disoriented about what to do next.
-Most of them, though want to know just how does PCOS cause infertility?
-If you are one of them, do scroll down to know more.

-The hormone imbalance also causes a woman’s ovaries to fill up with multiple cysts.
+The hormone imbalance also causes the ovaries to fill up with multiple cysts.
 This happens typically due to the high levels of testosterone in a woman with PCOS.
 So, there are these multiple, faulty follicles that don’t quite work right on the affected woman’s ovary.
 These stop the eggs from maturing and also stop the healthy follicles from working.

 When a woman has PCOS, her ovaries show up as larger than normal in an ultrasound due to the presence of these multiple tiny cysts that contain immature eggs.

 PCOS and Infertility: Risks involved

 Women with PCOS are also at a higher risk for miscarriage, gestational diabetes, preeclampsia.

 Most women with PCOS are insulin insensitive.
 This means their body is not sensitive to the hormone insulin which breaks down sugar in their blood into energy.
 To bring down blood sugar levels, their pancreas have to produce higher levels of insulin.
 This, in turn, increases the secretion of male hormones instead of female hormones which aid in ovulation.
 This causes more hormonal fluctuations in an affected woman’s body.
 A perfect vicious circle!

 Both of these, insulin insensitivity and out-of-whack hormone levels, work in tandem to cause infertility or sub-fertility in women with PCOS.